 Seeing it reminded me of the proverb:

 Trust in God but tie your camel

-The shop of the music maker were closed on my first visit but I went straight there on the second and managed to purchase for a musician friend a small traditional drum of goatskin, with goat hair sides, and a larger round one, similar to an Irish Bodrum.
+The shop of the music maker was closed on my first visit, but I went straight there on the second, and managed to purchase a small traditional drum of goatskin, with goat hair sides, and a larger round one, similar to an Irish Bodrum for a musician friend.

 These traditional drums were a bit large to be transported back in my luggage but are in themselves works of art.

 These beautifully crafted Oud were being sound tested by a musical tourist of some talent.